Commonly Asked Questions

 If a repair is made on the water main or service line, there is no impact on a customer’s water usage.
 Water must pass through the meter before it will register on the customer’s meter.

 7. Why do I have milky-colored water coming out of my faucet?

 This is caused by air being introduced into the system through pumping or a recent repair.
 If you fill a container and it looks white or milky, let it settle for a while and it will clear up as the bubbles rise.
 The water is safe to use and will return to normal over a short period of time.
-If this condition persists, contact the City of Mesquite Utilities at 972-216-6278 and a technician will flush the fire hydrants around your residence or business.
+If this condition persists, contact the Water Utilities Division at 972-216-6278 and a technician will flush the fire hydrants around your residence or business.

 8. Why do I have low pressure in my house?